grame-cncm/faustdoc/src/tutorials/box-api.md

 ### Tools

-Let's first define a `compile` function, which uses the `createCPPDSPFactoryFromSignals` function and print the generated C++ class:
+Let's first define a `compile` function, which uses the `createCPPDSPFactoryFromBoxes` function and print the generated C++ class:

 ```C++
 static void compile(const string& name,